 These days, business plans are a must.
 You’ll definitely need to have one when you apply for a small business plan.
 Notice I wrote “need.”

 In other words, business plans are not “optional” these days.

 Bonus:A business plan is not just a one-time thing.
 You can even use it after you’re in business.
 It will help you stay on top of your financial metrics.
 Big time.

 Please take the time to put together a business plan for your franchise.
 You’ll come out a winner!

 Your Small Business Loan

-The next step in the Subway franchise purchasing process is the money step.
-In particular, obtaining financing for a Subway franchise.
-Your Subway franchise.
+The next step in the purchasing process is the money step.
+In particular, obtaining financing for your franchise business.

-Important: In spite of the fact that I don’t have any evidence to back it up, my guy tells me that it won’t be too difficult to get a small business loan for a Subway franchise.
+Important: in spite of the fact that I don’t have any evidence to back it up, my guy tells me that it shouldn’t be too difficult to obtain a small business loan for a Subway franchise.
 Part of the reason, in my opinion, is because of the brand.
-The Subway brand.

 To demonstrate what I mean, try to imagine a scenario in which a loan officer (who specializes in small business loans) has never heard of Subway.
 Can you do it?
 My point exactly.
 However…

 With that in mind, there’s still no guarantee that your loan for a Subway franchise business will be approved.
 That’s because every situation…every loan-and every borrower is different.